Kindlepreneur Book Description Generator [Blurb Formatting + AI]

 3. Scroll down to the section ‘Description.’

 4. Paste your description directly into this box.
 Click ‘save and continue’ at the bottom of the page.
-If you’re publishing for the first time, you’ll have to upload your manuscript and cover before you can proceed.
+If you’re publishing your story for the first time, you’ll have to upload your manuscript and cover before you can proceed.
 Click ‘save and continue’ again, set your pricing, and click ‘publish’ thereafter.

 5. After clicking ‘publish’ your description may take up to 72 hours to update.